WebAssembly/component-model/design/mvp/Concurrency.md

 event, allowing a higher degree of concurrency than synchronous exports.
 Stackfull async exports ignore the lock entirely and thus achieve the highest degree of (cooperative) concurrency.

+Since non-`async` functions are not allowed to block (including due to backpressure) and also don't pile up like `async` functions, non-`async` functions ignore backpressure (explicit and implicit) entirely.
+If a component exports a mix of `async` and non-`async` functions, code generation must therefore be prepared to handle non-`async` functions executing at any cooperative yield point, even in the middle of a `callback`.

 Once a task is allowed to start according to these backpressure rules, its arguments are lowered into the callee's linear memory and the task is in